David-Salazar/dilettanting-deep-learning/_pages/about.md

 permalink: /about/
 ---

 Professional dilettan'er.
-I have fun with multiplying random numbers over and over again.
+I have fun multiplying random numbers over and over again.
 See my [twitter](https://twitter.com/DavidSalazarVir) or my other [blog](https://david-salazar.github.io/post/) where I have fun with R.

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].